My mission is to learn about living artists and the works they create.

 The art which captures my attention generally has a healthy dose of realism or simply makes me feel good.
 I’ll dive into realism in a moment, but let’s discuss feel good art first.
-I think most of us start our appreciation of art because we saw a creation which made us feel good.
+Most of us start appreciating art because we saw a creation that made us feel good.
 Not necessarily a warm fuzzy feeling, but it moved us.
 I’ve been stopped in my tracks, with my mind grasping to comprehend a piece seen for the first time.
 How a piece moves us is what makes it personal, that experience is the goodness I’m talking about.

 The piece I lean back in my chair and take in when I take breaks from writing is The Sound of a Lightweight by Tyson Grumm:

-This is a piece with some realism overlayed by a whole lot of nonsense.
-I love this piece so much, it’s one of my favorites by Tyson.
+This is a piece with some realism overlayed by a lot of nonsense.
+However, I love this piece so much; it’s one of my favorites by Tyson.
 Here is why this piece makes me feel so good:

 - I love music.
-I have an extensive collection of music which is painstakingly ripped in lossless format, cataloged, and backed up.
+I have an extensive collection of music that is painstakingly ripped in lossless format, cataloged, and backed up.
 My playlists consist of local files and are all created by myself.
-I don’t have any computer-generated play lists.
-I take as much pride in my music collection as I do my art collection.
+I don’t have any computer-generated playlists.
+I take as much pride in my music collection as my art collection.

-- Early on in my tech career I wore a lab coat similar to the one in the painting.
+- Early in my tech career, I wore a lab coat similar to the one in the painting.
 Those were good times for me.

-- Headphones are an escape for me… They allow me to get lost in musical compositions or simply tune everything out.
+- Headphones are an escape for me… They let me get lost in musical compositions or help me to tune everything out.

 - For many reasons, elephants are my favorite animals.